 Available with Standard or Advanced license.

 When you enable a SQL Server Express instance to store geodatabases, a key is written to the Windows registry.
-This key indicates whether the database server is licensed under ArcGIS for Desktop and ArcGIS Engine or ArcGIS for Server Workgroup.
+This key indicates whether the database server is licensed under ArcGIS Desktop or ArcGIS Engine, or is licensed under ArcGIS Server or ArcGIS Enterprise workgroup.

 When you create a geodatabase on the database server or attach a geodatabase to the database server, the key is read from the registry and populates a field in a geodatabase system table.

-Therefore, there are two different places that must be updated to update your license key: the registry and each geodatabase.
-You must run the Enable geodatabase storage on SQL Server Express portion of the Database Server setup wizard to update the license key in the registry.
-Then you must detach and reattach each existing geodatabase to update the license in the geodatabase if you need to update license keys in any of the following situations:
+Therefore, there are two different places you must update your license key: the registry and each geodatabase.
+Run the Enable geodatabase storage on SQL Server Express portion of the Database Server setup wizard to update the license key in the registry.
+Next, detach and reattach each existing geodatabase to update the license in the geodatabase if you need to update license keys in any of the following situations:

-- You need to authorize your database server with a new ArcGIS for Server Workgroup license key, such as when you move from ArcGIS for Server Workgroup Basic to ArcGIS for Server Workgroup Advanced.
+- You need to authorize your database server with a new workgroup license key, such as when you move from ArcGIS Server Basic workgroup to ArcGIS Enterprise Advanced workgroup.

-- You are converting your database server licensed through ArcGIS for Desktop or ArcGIS Engine to a database server licensed through ArcGIS for Server Workgroup.
+- You are converting your database server licensed through ArcGIS Desktop or ArcGIS Engine (desktop) to a database server licensed through ArcGIS Server or ArcGIS Enterprise workgroup.

-- You are converting your database server licensed through ArcGIS for Server Workgroup to a database server licensed through ArcGIS for Desktop or ArcGIS Engine.
+- You are converting your database server licensed through ArcGIS Server or ArcGIS Enterprise workgroup to a database server licensed through ArcGIS Desktop or ArcGIS Engine.

-- You were using an EDN or education site license but are moving to a production ArcGIS for Server Workgroup license.
+- You were using an EDN or education site license but are moving to a production ArcGIS Server or ArcGIS Enterprise workgroup license.

 The following set of steps instruct you how to update the license key in the registry and each of the geodatabases: